 GARMIN VIVOACTIVE 3 IN A NUTSHELL

 The Garmin Vivoactive 3 is a strong contender as an all-day activity tracking pseudo smart watch.
 It does the essentials effectively and allows that extra bit of “advanced” training over the usual GPS enabled watches.
-You get swim tracking, access to running dynamics, VO2 max estimation and so on.
+You get swim tracking, access to running dynamics such as cadence, VO2 max estimation and so on.
 The watch also ships with barometric altimeter and pioneers Garmin’s new screen presentation and Garmin Pay capability.
 You’re getting a lot of firsts with the Vivoactive 3.
 Throw in the fact that future firmware updates will only make the Vivoactive 3 even better and it sounds like you have a winner on hand.

 Pricing is relatively competitive at $299.99.
 While it’s not a multi-sport enabled device, it shouldn’t be lest Garmin undercuts their own premium line such as the Fenix 5 series and the Forerunner 935.
 You also won’t be getting any advanced training metrics such as training load, raining status, recovery time and race time predictor.
 Or manual lap for the matter for now.